vmware-tanzu/tanzu-cli/docs/full/README.md

 ## CLI Configuration

-The Tanzu CLI configuration, stored in .config/tanzu/ of your home directory,
+The Tanzu CLI configuration is stored in `.config/tanzu/` of your home directory.
+It contains:

-* Names, contexts, and kubeconfig locations for the servers that the CLI knows about, and which contexts are the active ones
+* Names, target, and kubeconfig locations for the contexts that the CLI knows about, and which context is currently the active one for each target type
-* Global and plugin-specific configuration options, or features
+* Global and plugin-specific configuration options, or feature flags
 * Sources for CLI plugin discovery

-You can use the tanzu config set PATH VALUE and tanzu config unset PATH commands to customize your CLI configuration, as described in the table below.
+You can use the `tanzu config set PATH VALUE` and `tanzu config unset PATH` commands to customize your CLI configuration, as described in the table below.

 Running these commands updates the ~/.config/tanzu/config.yaml file.